DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 ```

-**Now fire your Chrome browser and go to address**
+**Now launch your Chrome browser and go to address**

 >https://{YOURHOSTNAME}:3000

 Where {YOURHOSTNAME} is hostname as specified at the beggining of this step.

-It is possible that browser will inform you about potential risk, but just ignore this and proceed anyway.
+It is possible that your browser will inform you about a potential risk, but just ignore this and proceed anyway.
 The reason for this is that browser requires secure connection for audio streaming.

 Website works well on Google Chrome, both for mobile and PC versions.
-For Firefox there is additional step needed, that is you have to open web developer console and manually click on one of links from socketio that appears in this console, and then accept risk.
+For Firefox there is additional step needed- you have to open web developer console and manually click on one of links from socketio that appears in this console, and then accept the risk.

-**Let's hit "Start recording" button and say "turn left then turn right".
+**Let's click "Start recording" button and say "turn left then turn right".
 Two orders should appear**

 **To see all possible orders for this example go to**
 ```